sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 * A sample workflow to read and save data using Elasticsearch can be created as shown below.
 It uses the **Elasticsearch nodes** to read and write data.
 * This workflow transforms data before saving the data using Elasticsearch.
+* It efficiently handles data reading, transformation, and writing using Fire Insights and Elasticsearch.

  .. figure:: ../../_assets/tutorials/elasticsearch/elasticsearch-workflow.png
     :alt: Connectors